 Leg fatigue or heaviness

 Slow-healing vascular ulcers

 Hair loss or slow hair growth on the leg

 Your risk of PAD significantly increases if you have diabetes, high blood pressure, or high cholesterol.

 What complications might develop if I have diabetic foot pain?

-Diabetic foot pain is a red flag telling you to seek help from Dr. Patel.
+Diabetic foot pain is a red flag telling you to seek help.
 By the time diabetes progresses enough to cause foot pain, your blood sugar has been high for a long time.
 That means you’re at high risk for PAD and complications such as:

 These are all serious complications that cause tissue death or extensive infections that ultimately require amputation.